Selling my startup on Acquire.com: Key things to know before

 Living in Bhutan in 2017 while at the same time working on Teamscope.
 It's tough to put into words how life-changing that experience was.

-Our first funding source was Start-up Chile, a $40k equity-free investment.
-Then came Rockstart, which was a valuation round, and after that, two loans, one from Rabobank and the second from Qredits.
+The first round of funding came from Start-up Chile, a $40k equity-free grant.
+Then came Rockstart, which was a valuation round, and after that, two loans in the Netherlands, one from Rabobank and the second from Qredits.

-By default, listings on the platform are anonymous and must be vetted by their team before going live.
+Listings on the platform must be vetted by their team before going live.

-All the buyers can see is a description of the startup, the market, competitors and performance metrics which can be pulled automatically from Stripe.
+By default all the buyers can see is an anonymous description of the startup, the market and competitors.

-For the buyer to get the contact details of the founder, they must first request access to the buyer.
-Only after the founder has granted access can the buyer see the startup name and the founder's profile.
+For the buyer to get the founder's contact details and full company details, they must first send a request to founder.
+Only after the founder has granted access can the buyer see the startup's name, revenue and the founder's profile.

 This two-step process ensures the founder can filter who they enter into acquisition conversations with.